django-cms/docs/docs/explanation/publishing.rst

      :align: center
      :alt: Version states

-When a page is published, is publicly visible even if its parent pages are not published.
+When a page is published, it is publicly visible even if its parent pages are not published.

 ********************
 Code and PageContent
 ********************

-When handling :class`~cms.models.contentmodels.PageContent` in code, you'll generally only "see" published pages:
+When handling :class:`~cms.models.contentmodels.PageContent` in code, you'll generally only "see" published pages:

 .. code-block::